VisRAG2.0: Mitigating Visual Hallucinations via Evidence-Guided Multi-Image Reasoning in Visual Retrieval-Augmented Generation: Experimental Methodology

 \section{Experimental Methodology}

 This section describes the datasets, baselines, evaluation metrics, and implementation details.

-\textbf{Datasets.} We first introduce the datasets used in our experiments, followed by the data statistics for golden reasoning trajectory construction.

-We evaluate our EVisRAG on five visual question answering (VQA) tasks encompassing diverse document types, including ChartQA~\citep{masry2022chartqa} and InfographicsVQA~\citep{mathew2022infographicvqa} for various types of figures, MP-DocVQA~\citep{tito2023hierarchical} for industrial documents, SlideVQA~\citep{tanaka2023slidevqa} for presentation slides, and ViDoseek~\citep{wang2025vidorag} for multi-document scenarios.
+\textbf{Evaluation Datasets.} We evaluate EVisRAG on five visual question answering (VQA) benchmarks covering diverse document types.
+ChartQA~\citep{masry2022chartqa} and InfoVQA~\citep{mathew2022infographicvqa} for figure understanding, DocVQA~\citep{tito2023hierarchical} for industrial documents, SlideVQA~\citep{tanaka2023slidevqa} for presentation slides, and ViDoSeek~\citep{wang2025vidorag} for multi-document scenarios.
 For each query, we utilize VisRAG-Ret~\citep{yu2024visrag} to retrieve the top-3 relevant images as context.
 Subsequently, each question is categorized according to whether the retrieved context provides sufficient information to answer the question with sufficient context or with insufficient context.
-More details of the test datasets are provided in Appendix~\ref{app:datasets}.
+More details of the test datasets are provided in the Appendix.

-We collect 30,000 samples from the training sets of ChartQA and InfoVQA and divide them into SFT and GRPO subsets with an 8:2 split.
-For each query, VisRAG-Ret retrieves the top five images, while only the top three are used during testing.
-To build high-quality reasoning trajectories for EVisRAG, we employ Qwen2.5-VL~\citep{bai2025qwen2} models to generate candidate chains of thoughts~\citep{wei2022chain} and retain those yielding correct answers.
-Following~\citep{Polaris2025}, we filter out the data that can be easily answered when constructing the RL training data.
-This results in 60,000 SFT training samples and 4,000 RL training samples.
-More details of the data construction process are provided in Appendix~\ref{app:data_construction}.
+\textbf{Training Data Construction.} We collect 30,000 QA samples from the training sets of ChartQA and InfoVQA, and partition them into SFT and GRPO subsets with an 8:2 ratio.
+For each query, we employ a VisRAG retriever to retrieve the top-1 to top-5 images as visual context for data augmentation.
+To construct reliable reasoning trajectories, we employ Qwen2.5-VL-72B~\citep{bai2025qwen2} to generate candidate chains of thought, and retain only those samples whose final answers are correct and whose evidence IDs precisely match the truly relevant images.
+This procedure effectively filters out noisy or hallucinated supervision and prevents the student model from inheriting systematic errors from the teacher.
+We further conduct a lightweight manual inspection on a subset of the collected data, including 75 answerable cases and 25 unanswerable cases.
+The inspection verifies that the teacher-generated evidence is consistently grounded in the corresponding image content and reveals no noticeable quality issues.
+Following~\citet{Polaris2025}, we further exclude samples that can already be solved by the SFT-trained model, thereby focusing subsequent training on more challenging examples.
+This process yields a final training set of 60,000 SFT samples and 4,000 GRPO samples.
+Detailed data construction procedures are provided in the Appendix.

 \textbf{Baselines.} All baselines use VisRAG-Ret for retrieval.
-For each query, we fetch the top-$k$ documents, then the model answers using the retrieved images and the original question.
+For each query, we fetch the top-$3$ documents, then the model answers using the retrieved images and the original question.